On this page

 Who uses it

-Form I-601A is for applicants who are physically present in the United States and are seeking a provisional unlawful presence waiver.
-This waiver is specifically for individuals who have accrued unlawful presence and wish to address the inadmissibility grounds before leaving the U.S. for consular processing of their immigrant visa applications.
-Eligible applicants must be at least 17 years old and have an immigrant visa case pending with the Department of State (DOS) as the principal beneficiary of an approved Form I-130, I-140, or I-360, with the immigrant visa processing fee paid.
-Additionally, applicants may be selected for the Diversity Visa Program and must believe they are or will be inadmissible solely due to unlawful presence of more than 180 days but less than one year, or one year or more during a single stay.
-Certain relatives of U.S. citizens or lawful permanent residents may also apply.
-However, those in removal proceedings must have their case administratively closed, and individuals with a final order of removal must have an approved application for permission to reapply for admission to be eligible for the waiver.
+Form I-601A is intended for applicants who are physically present in the United States and are seeking a waiver of the unlawful presence grounds of inadmissibility.
+This waiver is specifically for individuals who have accrued unlawful presence in the U.S. and wish to avoid the three- or ten-year bar to reentry when they leave the U.S. for consular processing of their immigrant visa applications.
+To be eligible, the applicant must be at least 17 years of age and have an immigrant visa case pending with the Department of State (DOS) as the principal beneficiary of an approved Form I-130, I-140, or I-360, with the immigrant visa processing fee paid.
+Additionally, applicants may be selected by DOS to participate in the Diversity Visa (DV) Program.
+It is important to note that individuals in removal proceedings are generally not eligible for this waiver unless their case is administratively closed and not on the court’s docket at the time of filing.

 When it is used